jttyeung/investable/README.md

 ## <a name="use"></a>How to Use Investable
 1. Edit the list of `start_urls` in `/rent_scraper/rent_scraper/spiders/craigslist.py` with the Craigslist URL for the city you would like rent averages from.
 2. Edit the `CLOSESPIDER_ITEMCOUNT` in `/rent_scraper/rent_scraper/spiders/settings.py` to indicate how many rental properties to include in the average.
 Please scrape responsibly.
-3. Search for a listing of interest. **Note**: Cannot search by city due to Zillow API restrictions.
+3. Search for a listing of interest by full address. **Note**: Cannot search by city/region due to Zillow API call restrictions.
 4. Enter your mortgage customizations to compare rent rate vs. mortgage rate, or search again.